Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Orbifold Hirzebruch-Riemann-Roch

-\end{proof} For a separated smooth quotient stack $ \cX = [X/G] $, we can define its canonical line bundle via the cotangent complex $ \Omega_X \to \cO_X \otimes \fg^\vee $. \begin{defn} Let $ \cX $ be a separated smooth quotient stack.
+\end{proof} For a separated smooth quotient DM stack $ \cX = [X/G] $, we can define its canonical line bundle via the cotangent complex $ \Omega_X \to \cO_X \otimes \fg^\vee $. \begin{defn} Let $ \cX $ be a separated smooth quotient DM stack.
 The canonical line bundle of $ \cX $ is defined as the $ G $-equivariant line bundle

-on $ X $ where the vector bundles $ \Omega_X $ and $ \cO_X \otimes \fg^\vee $ are equipped with natural $ G $-equivariant structures. \end{defn} Serre duality for projective schemes can be generalized to projective stacks. \begin{thm}[Serre Duality] Let $ \cX $ be a smooth projective stack of dimension $ n $ over $ \CC $.
+on $ X $ where the vector bundles $ \Omega_X $ and $ \cO_X \otimes \fg^\vee $ are equipped with natural $ G $-equivariant structures. \end{defn} Serre duality for projective schemes can be generalized to projective stacks.
+The following was proved in \cite[Appendix B]{bruzzo2015framed}. \begin{thm}[Serre Duality] Let $ \cX $ be a smooth projective stack of dimension $ n $ over $ \CC $.
 Then for all coherent sheaves $ \cE $ and $ \cF $ on $ \cX, $ there is a natural isomorphism